The Imaginative Generative Adversarial Network: Automatic Data Augmentation for Dynamic Skeleton-Based Hand Gesture and Human Action Recognition: Experiments

-Two interpretable, easy-to-compute metrics are used for parameterizing augmentation performance~\cite{gontijo2020affinity}. \begin{enumerate} \item \textbf{Affinity}: Affinity quantifies the shift between the clean data distribution and the augmented data distribution.
+\changetext{Affinity and diversity are two interpretable, easy-to-compute metrics used for parameterizing augmentation performance~\cite{gontijo2020affinity} and to quantitatively evaluate the properties of the three types of data: clean data (CD), classical augmented data (CAD), and GAN augmented data (GAD).} \begin{enumerate} \item \textbf{Affinity}: Affinity quantifies the shift between the clean data distribution and the augmented data distribution.
 Affinity is calculated using the definition from Gontijo-Lopes et al.~\cite{gontijo2020affinity}: the difference between the validation accuracy of a model trained on clean data and tested on clean data and the validation accuracy of the same model tested on an augmented validation set. \item \textbf{Diversity}: Diversity quantifies the complexity of the augmented data with respect to the model and optimization procedure~\cite{gontijo2020affinity}.
 In this paper, diversity is calculated as the difference between the validation loss and the training loss.
 The intuition is that the more diverse the data is, the higher the difference between the training loss and validation loss since the distance between the training data and validation data distribution will be larger.
 This is different from the method in Gontijo-Lopes et al.~~\cite{gontijo2020affinity}, where they solely use the training loss.
 However, only using training loss is model dependent, and may also be data dependent in certain circumstances.
 Therefore, to compare the two very different data augmentation polices, we use the difference between training loss and validation loss since it is more consistent and independent. \end{enumerate}

 We would like the augmented data to have a high affinity and a reasonable level of diversity.
-The reasoning of how affinity and diversity affect the relationship between the augmented data and clean data is illustrated in Figure \ref{fig:affinity_diversity4}.
+The reasoning of how affinity and diversity affect the relationship between the augmented data and clean data is clearly described and illustrated by Gontijo-Lopes et al.~\cite{gontijo2020affinity}.